ParagEkbote/ParagEkbote/README.md

 - Contributing to open-source repositories that support the ML and NLP ecosystem.
 - Engaging with the community to share insights and drive innovation.

-Feel free to reach out to collaborate, discuss ideas, or just say hello!
+Feel free to reach out to collaborate, discuss ideas, or just say hello ☺️

 ---